Centre for Creativity in Professional Practice

 New forms of interdisciplinary, extraordinary and creative leadership are emerging to structure and make sense of the chaos.

 The Centre for Creativity in Professional Practice

-Cass’s Centre for Creative in Professional Practice researches and educates about these new forms of leadership, to build a new generation of creative leaders with extraordinary capabilities.
+Cass’s Centre for Creativity in Professional Practice researches and educates about these new forms of leadership, to build a new generation of creative leaders with extraordinary capabilities.

 These leaders will investigate, generate, envision, prototype, critique and reflect on novel solutions to complex modern challenges, and empower your teams and organisations to do the same.